 We know that $\calR |_{G'}$ is the left-most representation, or in other words each interval of $G'$ is fixed in $\calR$.
 The rest of the intervals are placed so that they are either trivially fixed by $\ell_i = \lbound(v_i)$, or they have as obstructions some fixed intervals from $G'$, in which case they are fixed by Lemma~\ref{lem:fixed_intervals}.
 Therefore, every interval of $G$ is fixed and $\calR$ is the left-most representation. \end{proof}

-For the pruned graph $G'$, the obstruction digraph $H$ has in and out-degree at most two.
-Each interval has at most one left-obstruction and at most one right-obstruction, and these obstructions are always the same.
-More precisely, if $v_j$ is a left-obstruction of $v_i$, then $v_j = v_\leftarrow^i$, whereas if $v_j$ is a right-obstruction of $v_i$, then $v_j = v_\rightarrow^i$.
+For the pruned graph $G'$, the obstruction digraph $H$ has in- and out-degree at most two.
+Each interval has at most one left obstruction and at most one right obstruction, and these obstructions are always the same intervals.
+More precisely, if $v_j$ is a left obstruction of $v_i$, then $v_j = v_\leftarrow^i$, whereas if $v_j$ is a right obstruction of $v_i$, then $v_j = v_\rightarrow^i$.

 The pruning operation can be done in time $\O(n+m)$, so we may assume that our graph $G$ is already pruned and contains no indistinguishable vertices.
 And the structure of obstructions in $G$ can be computed in time $\O(n+m)$ as well.